gitbls/sdm/README.md

 * `sudo /usr/local/sdm/sdm --poptions firstboot:base --user bls --uid 1600 --hdmigroup 2 --hdmimode 82 --cscript /path/to/my-phase-script --csrc /rpi 2020-02-13-raspbian-buster-lite.img`

+    *or* `sudo /usr/local/sdm/sdm --poptions firstboot:base --user bls --uid 1600 --bootconfig hdmigroup:2,hdmimode:82 --cscript /path/to/my-phase-script --csrc /rpi 2020-02-13-raspbian-buster-lite.img`

     Installs the sdm-firstboot service, and whatever base applications you have set up in sdm-base-installs.
 The Custom Phase script is called where your own customizations can be done.
 The user *bls* is created with a UID of 1600.
-The config.txt settings for hdmigroup and hdmimode are set.
+The config.txt settings for hdmigroup and hdmimode are set in both examples.

 * `sudo /usr/local/sdm/sdm --burn /dev/sdc --host sky 2020-02-13-raspbian-buster-lite.img`